-I was quite intrigued by it and decided to spend a bit of time with a physical therapist to see whether and how the Bodyblade could be used as part of normal fitness workout routines.
+I decided to spend some time with a physical therapist to see whether and how the Bodyblade could be used as part of normal fitness workout routines.
 I also asked my clients who used it for their opinions and checked what other user reviews had to say.

 What Is The Bodyblade?

-The Bodyblade is a carbon fiber bow-shaped device with a rubber grip at the center.
-It’s available in different lengths from 3 to 6 feet long and only weighs 1.25 to 2.5 pounds.
+The Bodyblade is a sleek and lightweight, carbon fiber bow-shaped device with a rubber grip at the center.
+It’s available in different lengths from 3 to 6 feet long and only weighs a feather-light 1.25 to 2.5 pounds.

 The Bodyblade was designed by physical therapist Bruce Hymanson as a device to help train different muscles without creating excessive strain on joints.